Adult social care services

 We know that for people with a learning disability, appropriate accommodation has a strong impact on their safety and overall quality of life, while also reducing social exclusion.
 However, many people with a learning disability do not have a choice about where they live or who they live with.

-The proportion of adults aged 18–64 in England who received long-term support during the year for a learning disability, and lived in their own home or with their family, increased from 74% in 2014/15 to 79% in 2022/23.
+The proportion of adults aged 18–64 in England who received long-term support during the year for a learning disability and lived in their own home or with their family, increased from 74% in 2014/15 to 82% in 2023/24, the highest it has been in the last 12 years.

 The Care Quality Commission (CQC) is the independent regulator of health and adult social care in England.
-As part of their regulatory requirement, they conduct inspections on social care services at location-level against 5 categories: safe, effective, caring, responsive to people’s needs and well-led.
-These adult social care services can be rated as ‘inadequate’, ‘requires improvement’, ‘good’ or ‘outstanding’.
-More information can be found in the ‘About this data’ section.
-Inspections are conducted on social care services at location-level against 5 categories: safe, effective, caring, responsive to people’s needs and well-led.
+As part of its regulatory requirement, the CQC conducts inspections on social care services at location-level against 5 categories: safe, effective, caring, responsive to people’s needs and well-led.
 These adult social care services can be rated as ‘inadequate’, ‘requires improvement’, ‘good’ or ‘outstanding’.
 More information can be found in the ‘About this data’ section.

 About this data